harleyjj/coding-challenge/README.md

 # REACH Hangman

 This app implements the classic game "Hangman" using React.js.
 It fetches a collection of words, which can be optionally tailored by difficulty, minimum length of letters, and/or maximum length of letters.
 Then it randomly chooses one of the words for each round, giving the user 6 incorrect guesses before losing.
 The guesses can be letters or full words, and duplicates are not permitted within the same submission form (i.e., if the user guessed 'a' in the letter form, s/he could also submit 'a' in the word form.
-However, 'a' couldn't be submitted in the same form during the same round).
+However, 'a' couldn't be resubmitted in the same form during the same round).
 The player can keep playing rounds with new words each time, and the app will track wins/losses until the player closes or refreshes the web browser.

 The app is deployed [here](https://reach-hangman.herokuapp.com/)